"There is always light, if only we're brave enough to see it. If only we're brave enough to be it" -- Amanda Gorman

 Do you accept my insurance?

 If you would like to meet with one of our therapists and you have a different insurance, we are considered an out-of-network provider for PPO health plans and we do not bill these companies directly.
 We can provide you with a billing statement (superbill) so that you can submit for partial reimbursement from your insurance company.
-Payment is due by the client at the time of the session.

 You can verify with your insurance company and ask if you have out-of-network mental health coverage.